alxtt/Algorithms-and-Data-Structures/README.md

 I have been thinking about trees.
 Mostly, why are they useful.
 Well, the idea is to implement algorithms and experiment with different data, for developing ideas for further research and study.
 I want to keep to a modular approach, so everything will be a single unit and I will add the details to it over time.
 It is how I program now, it is an evolutionary process.

-I have four books I study.
+I have some books I study everyday, in tiny bits at a time.
 I invite you to pick them up and give them a read:
 1) Foundations of Computer Science, C Edition
 2) Structure and Interpretation of Programs
 3) The Handbook of Algorithms and Data Structures